Yongzheng Emperor Ying Zhen — Founder of the Most Autocratic Agency in History of China

 Some Yongzheng Emperor's Different Cosplay Figures in "Yongzheng Xing Le Tu", By Court Artists of the Qing Dynasty — Palace Museum

 Yongzheng Emperor's death was very sudden, and the official document regarding it was quite simple.
 Hence, there were a lot of gossips about his departure, including assassination, stroke, poison, etc.

 His frequent travels when he was young, and his intense fights against the entire ruling class after he became the emperor, all brought him many possible assassins and reasons.
 Till today, his death is still an unknown mystery.

 During the 13 years of Yongzheng Emperor's reign, his kingdom improved significantly.

-He was very famous for extremely diligent and efficient working and severe means of fighting against corruption.
+He was very famous for his extremely diligent and efficient works and severe means of fighting against corruption.

 Yongzheng Emperor was a rare monarch that implemented policies that robbed the ruling class and the rich, to feed the poor.

 As a brave fighter for civilians and a big “traitor" of the ruling class, he was, like his comment, just a brave and straightforward man.

 After Yongzheng Emperor left the world, he passed to his son a stable kingdom with a very rich exchequer, little corruption, and no partial conflicting nor powerful clans that can manipulate politics.